Db-San/fave_games/README.md

 # Favegames-Python
-A simple terminal app made with Python.
-This was made as a fun project with the intention of learning Python.
+A simple terminal app made just for fun.
+This was made as an intention of learning Python.

+# Features
+- It asks people for their favorite games and saves them, oh yeah!
+- It also shows previously saved games by entering "1" as your option.

 # Requirements
 - Python 3.x